How to make health and wellness decisions informed by ‘evidenced-based’ practices

 How can I spot health misinformation?

-Health misinformation is a health-related information that's false, inaccurate or misleading based on the most current and best available evidence.
+Health misinformation is health-related information that's false, inaccurate or misleading based on the most current and best available evidence.

 It can be intentionally spread by trolls, people who create fake content and post it online, or by bots, automated accounts that promote the misinformation.